 Christian Leaders Institute offers you free training that gives college-grade training which prepares you for ordination as a minister.
 Then you will continue more training to be commissioned into a ministry role.
-So you will be ordained as a minister after you take the first two classes, namely the Christian Leaders Connection Class (4 Credits) and the Christian Basics Class (3 Credits).
+So, you take the first two classes, namely the Christian Leaders Connection Class (3 Credits) and the Christian Basics Class (3 Credits).
 These two classes give you the Christian Basics Certificate.

-The Christian Leaders Connection Course (4 Credits) explores your walk with God and your calling into ministry.
-This class explains Christian Leaders Institute values and practices.
+The Christian Leaders Connection Course (3 Credits) explores your walk with God and your calling into ministry.
+This class explains the Christian Leaders Institute values and practices.
 This class whets your appetite for ministry.
-This class explains the generosity-driven ministry of Christian Leaders Institute.
+This class describes the generosity-driven ministry of Christian Leaders Institute.

 2. Minister Ordination Credentialing Through the Deacon Minister Ordination Course

-This Minister Ordination Course establishes your basic minister credentials in the Christian Leaders Alliance.
+This Deacon Minister Ordination Course establishes your basic minister credentials in the Christian Leaders Alliance.

 This Minister Ordination course teaches you what it means to be a minister.
 You will learn basic ministry skills.
 In this class, you are guided through a process where you will gather three recommendations that you are called and fit for ministry service.
 If you cannot get these recommendations, you can still study at Christian Leaders Institute, but you have a reality check on whether you are called into ministry.
-This may give you time to repair your reputation in your community while you take more ministry classes at Christian Leaders Institute.
+This reality check gives you the opportunity to repair your reputation in your community while you take more ministry classes at Christian Leaders Institute.

 3. Minister Ordination Ordaining

 After you complete the Deacon Minister Ordination course, you will ordinarily be ordained in your local community by a local pastor or ordained leader, or through a representative of Christian Leaders Alliance.